• Skip to primary navigation

 Add a stack of sugar cubes and watch what happens.
 The coloured water should move up the stack of cubes and eventually make them collapse.
 Check how many cubes the coloured water passes through before stopping.
 Ours only reached cube 3.

-Can you try to predict which material will stop the water spreading through the cubes the best?
+Can you try to predict which material will stop the water from spreading through the cubes the best?

 Which falls down first?